Dabo Swinney goes scorched earth on Clemson fan during radio call-in show

 But Swinney was holding firm on his stance about his salary.

-“I started as the lowest-paid coach in this frickin’ business.
-And I’m where I am because I’ve worked my ass off every single day, and I ain’t gonna let some smart-ass kid get on the phone and create this stuff.
-If you got a problem with that, I don’t care.”
+“I started as the lowest-paid coach in this freakin’ business.
+And I’m where I am because I’ve worked my ass off every single day, and I ain’t gonna let some smart-ass kid get on this phone and create this stuff.
+So, if you got a problem with that, I don’t care.”

 "To answer your question, I started as the lowest-paid coach in this business … I worked my ass off.
 I'm not gonna let this smart-ass kid get on the phone" and tell me how to do my job.
 "I work for the board of trustees."
 This the hottest he's been all season 100% https://t.co/X5u4BmkwZq